awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 # Inviting an AWS account to join your organization<a name="orgs_manage_accounts_invites"></a>

-After you create an organization and verify that you own the email address associated with the management account, you can invite existing AWS accounts to join your organization\.
+After you create an organization and verify that you own the email address associated with the management account \(formerly known as the "master account"\), you can invite existing AWS accounts to join your organization\.

 When you invite an account, AWS Organizations sends an invitation to the account owner, who decides whether to accept or decline the invitation\.
 You can use the AWS Organizations console to initiate and manage invitations that you send to other accounts\.
 You can send an invitation to another account only from the management account of your organization\.

 If you are the administrator of an AWS account, you also can accept or decline an invitation from an organization\.
 If you accept, your account becomes a member of that organization\.
 Your account can join only one organization, so if you receive multiple invitations to join, you can accept only one\.

-At the moment an account accepts the invitation to join an organization, the management account of the organization becomes liable for all charges accrued by the new member account\.
-The payment method attached to the member account is no longer used\.
-Instead, the payment method attached to the management account of the organization pays for all charges accrued by the member account\.

 When an invited account joins your organization, you *do not* automatically have full administrator control over the account, unlike created accounts\.
 If you want the management account to have full administrative control over an invited member account, you must create the `OrganizationAccountAccessRole` IAM role in the member account and grant permission to the management account to assume the role\.
 To configure this, after the invited account becomes a member, follow the steps in [Creating the OrganizationAccountAccessRole in an invited member account](orgs_manage_accounts_access.md#orgs_manage_accounts_create-cross-account-role)\.